maueroats/nsml-documents/hosting/host-instructions.md

 # Host Instructions for NSML Meets

-## About one month in advance of the contest
+## At least one month in advance of the contest

 1. Reserve rooms in your school.
 You will need a minimum of:
     * Four rooms for written events, or space to hold at least 100 contestants.
 (Five